mdom/c-dategrep/README.md

   Defines a strftime-based FORMAT that is used to parse the input lines for a date.
 The first date found on a line is used.

-  This is a required parameter.
+  This parameter defaults to _rsyslog_.

   Additionally, dategrep supports named formats: